davidfragua/davidfragua/README.md

 ### Hi there 👋

+I am David Fragua, and this is my Github Page.
+I am a Junior FullStack Developer and I love to learn new things about development and technology.
+I love everything related to Online Marketing too, and Search Engine Optimization.

 <!--
 **davidfragua/davidfragua** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.